nasiaullas/FaultInjectionSimulator-KodeKloud/Manual_IDE/README.md

 - **Role Name:** `fisworkshop-admin`
 - **Permissions:** Assign Custom Trust Policy
 - - **Important:** The naming convention (`fisworkshop-admin`) is crucial for the rest of the lab to work properly.
+  - Create role with EC2 permissions .
+Edit trust policy once IAM role is created using below

  	 ```bash
 	{